Socialist economics

 Socialist economics comprises the economic theories, practices and norms of hypothetical and existing socialist economic systems.
 A socialist economic system is characterized by social ownership and operation of the means of production that may take the form of autonomous cooperatives or direct public ownership wherein production is carried out directly for use rather than for profit.
 Socialist systems that utilize markets for allocating capital goods and factors of production among economic units are designated market socialism.
 When planning is utilized, the economic system is designated as a socialist planned economy.
 Non-market forms of socialism usually include a system of accounting based on calculation-in-kind to value resources and goods.

 Socialist economics has been associated with different schools of economic thought.
 Marxian economics provided a foundation for socialism based on analysis of capitalism while neoclassical economics and evolutionary economics provided comprehensive models of socialism.
 During the 20th century, proposals and models for both socialist planned and market economies were based heavily on neoclassical economics or a synthesis of neoclassical economics with Marxian or institutional economics.

 As a term, socialist economics may also be applied to the analysis of former and existing economic systems that were implemented in socialist states such as in the works of Hungarian economist János Kornai.
 19th-century American individualist anarchist Benjamin Tucker, who connected the classical economics of Adam Smith and the Ricardian socialists as well as that of Pierre-Joseph Proudhon, Karl Marx and Josiah Warren to socialism, held that there were two schools of socialist thought, namely anarchist socialism and state socialism, maintaining that what they had in common was the labor theory of value.
 Socialists disagree about the degree to which social control or regulation of the economy is necessary; how far society should intervene and whether government, particularly existing government, is the correct vehicle for change are issues of disagreement.
-The goal of socialist economics is to neutralize capital, or in the case of market socialism to subject investment and capital to social planning.
+The goal of socialist economics is to neutralize capital, or in the case of market socialism to apply social planning to investment and capital.